 Remove cut pieces from the mat using a spatula.

 Figure out how you want to place your appliques on your table runner and arrange your applique pieces on your fabric.
 For this peel off the backing paper from each applique piece.
-Fusible web will hold the applique pieces in place very well.
+The fusible web will hold the applique pieces in place very well.